UsmanNiazi/Data-Structures-Algorithms/readme.md

 ### Note:

-Open the .sln file in each folder to open the full project.
+Open the .sln file in each folder to open the full project..

 You are more than welcome to improve the algorithms by contributing to them.